Agile, swift, graceful, lethal...

 Unregulated tourism has the capacity to threaten cheetah populations, where large numbers of tourist vehicles or insensitive tourist behaviour can lead to interference with cheetahs hunting, scaring cheetah away from kills, and separation of mothers from cubs.

-Cheetah are hunted in some areas for their skins, and also for cultural uses.
+Cheetahs are hunted in some areas for their skins, and also for cultural uses.
 Additionally, there is a substantial illegal trade in wild-caught cheetah cubs and adults to the Gulf states.

 Left: A male cheetah takes down a Grant’s gazelle in Ndutu, Tanzania © Alison Mees; Right: A cheetah’s paw © Annemarie du Plessis